Raykosan/ComfyUI_RaykoStudio/README.md

 When the overlay appears — edit the prompt
 Click APPROVE (use edited) or REJECT (use original)
 Generation continues with your chosen prompt
+If there has been no click on the send buttons in 10 minutes, the node will send the original, unedited text to the sampler

 Manage Presets:
 Click 💾 Save prompt to store current prompts under a custom name.